gitboytushar/The-NewsBlocks/README.md

 # The-NewsBlocks

-The-NewsBlocks is a **modern** and **responsive** website that displays the latest news with search-bar functionality.
+The-NewsBlocks is a **modern** and **responsive** news aggregation platform that delivers the latest news using the gNews API.
+It features a search bar and predefined navigation tabs to enhance user experience and accessibility.

 ## Features

-1. Built using JavaScript to show the latest news.
+1. Ad-free browsing of the latest news.
-2. Utilizes the gNews API for fetching real-time news data.
+2. Real-time news updates via API.
-3. Ensures a seamless experience across all devices.
+3. Seamless experience across all devices.

-### Reference
-Youtube tutorial by Anuj Bhaiya
+4. Quick reading with concise content and related images.
+5. Clickable news cards for detailed reading at the source.

+## Tech stack

+1. Javascript
+2. CSS
+3. HTML
+4. gNews API
+5.